Insights

 Tax abatements are financial incentives local governments offer to stimulate development, revitalization or economic growth in designated areas.
 By providing investors with tax savings, they have the potential to lower project costs and enhance profitability.

 There are different types of tax abatements with varying criteria of eligibility, duration and advantages.
-Investors need to weigh the benefits of a tax abatement with any drawbacks, such as the impact on future property values and the effects on the local community.
+Investors need to weigh the benefits of the incentive with any drawbacks, such as the impact on future property values and the effects on the local community.

 What is tax abatement?